 Michelle Parker, MS, CPNP, Injury Prevention Program Brain Injury Center Liaison

 Mark Proctor, MD, Injury Prevention Program Brain Injury Center Liaison

-Dr. Proctor is a full-time staff physician in pediatric neurosurgery at Boston Children’s Hospital, with additional staff appointments at Brigham and Women’s Hospital and Dana-Farber Cancer Institute.
+Dr. Proctor is Neurosurgeon-in-chief at Boston Children’s Hospital, with additional staff appointments at Brigham and Women’s Hospital and Dana-Farber Cancer Institute.
 Dr. Proctor is the director of the Brain Injury Center and the sponsoring surgeon of the local Boston chapter of Thinkfirst.
 He just finished a two-year term as Chairman of the Board of the ThinkFirst National Injury Prevention Foundation.
 Dr. Proctor also has an active practice in sports-related injuries, in addition to his clinical commitment to Boston Children’s Hospital Brain Center.